• Skip to main content

 Is it too quiet?
 If you’re after nightlife you’re better off staying somewhere like Monaco or Nice.

-There is a lot of uphill and downhill, so if you’re mobility challenged it could be difficult.
+There is a lot of uphill and downhill, so if you’re mobility challenged it will be difficult.

 Eze is not on the train line so you’re dependent on buses if you don’t have a car.
 The Sunday bus schedule is limited.